-Individuals who demonstrate clinical but not endoscopic remission will not be considered waiver-eligible due to studies that show a higher risk for symptomatic recurrence when there is persistent disease on endoscopy.
-For aeromedical purposes, endoscopic remission is assessed either after completion of treatment or while on maintenance therapy and is defined as visual (i.e., esophagogastroduodenoscopic or colonoscopic) and histologic (i.e., tissue biopsy) demonstration of mucosal healing without evidence of active inflammation.
+The presence of persistent endoscopic disease is associated with a higher risk of symptomatic recurrence, even when Crohn's disease is otherwise clinically quiescent.
+For this reason, individuals who achieve clinical remission but fail to demonstrate endoscopic remission are unlikely to be considered eligible for a waiver.
+For aeromedical and operational purposes, endoscopic remission is assessed either after completion of definitive treatment or while on stable maintenance therapy.
+For waiver consideration, endoscopic remission verification should include both visual (i.e., colonoscopic inspection) and histologic (i.e., tissue biopsy) demonstration of mucosal healing without evidence of active inflammation.

-Crohn's disease with small bowel involvement, including disease of the ileocolon, is more likely to result in intestinal complications and is more difficult to treat than isolated Crohn's disease of the colon.
-Computed tomography enterography (CTE) or magnetic resonance enterography (MRE) are often used during the initial evaluation to assess for the presence of small bowel disease.
-Prior to consideration for an aeromedical waiver, individuals with a history of small bowel involvement must demonstrate at least six months of asymptomatic stability and be without active intestinal complications (i.e., strictures, abscesses, or fistulas).
-Individuals with more than two prior surgeries for Crohn's disease will not be considered for waiver due to the high risk for future complications.
-Initial waivers for trained pilots with small bowel involvement and less than 12 months of demonstrated asymptomatic stability will be restricted to multiplace aircraft with another qualified pilot.
-In pilots granted an initial restricted waiver, reconsideration for an unrestricted aeromedical waiver can be entertained after 12 months of asymptomatic stability.
+Any degree of small bowel involvement, including disease of the ileocolon, portends a higher risk of intestinal complications and generally proves more difficult to treat than Crohn's disease that is isolated to the colon.
+Computed tomography enterography (CTE) or magnetic resonance enterography (MRE) are often used during the initial phase of evaluation to assess for the presence of small bowel disease and to guide clinical decision-making.
+Prior to waiver consideration, individuals with any history of small bowel involvement must demonstrate at least six months of asymptomatic stability and be without active intestinal complications (i.e., stricture, abscess, or fistula).
+Individuals with more than two prior surgeries for Crohn's disease is unlikely to be considered for waiver due to the high risk for future complications.
+Initial waivers for trained pilots with small bowel involvement and less than 12 months of demonstrated asymptomatic stability will be restricted to multi-place aircraft with another qualified pilot.
+Pilots who are granted an initial restricted waiver may be reconsidered for an unrestricted aeromedical waiver after 12 months of asymptomatic stability.

-Flying Class (FC) Condition Waiver Potential 1 Waiver Authority ACS Review or Evaluation I/IA Crohn's disease of any degree No AETC N/A II//III GBO/ATC SWA Crohn's disease isolated to colon ^{2,3,4} Yes MAJCOM Yes Crohn's disease with small bowel involvement (i.e., proximal GI, terminal ileum, or ileocolonic) ^{2,3,4,5} Yes MAJCOM Yes
+Flying Class Condition Waiver Potential Waiver Authority ACS Review or Evaluation FC I/IA Crohn's disease of any degree Unlikely AFRS/CMO No FC II/III/ATC/ GBO/OSF/SWA Crohn's disease isolated to colon ^{2,3,4} Yes 1 MAJCOM 6 Yes 1 Crohn's disease with small bowel involvement (i.e., proximal GI, terminal ileum, or ileocolonic) ^{2,3,4,5} Yes 1 MAJCOM 6 Yes 1